monuminu/REALTIME_AGENT_ASSIST/README.md

 1. Use the "Call Controls" panel to initiate an outbound call:
    - Enter the phone number in the format `+1234567890`
-   - Enter the Bot ID (provided by your Azure bot service)
+   - Enter the Bot ID (Put Any ID for Now) .
+Its not used internally.
    - Click "Start Call"

 2. Once the call is connected, you'll see: